danielv14/personal-portfolio/README.md

 The ☝️ command will prompt you for a _title_ and _summary_ of the article.
 The summary is optional for the sake of generating boilerplate.

-A `MDX` file will be generated in `src/pages/blogg/` where the title will be used as filename - also as url since its a nextjs page based on filename.
+A `{title}.mdx` file will be generated in `src/pages/blogg/` where the title will be used as filename - also as url since it's a file in a Next.js `pages` directory.
+The prompted for blog post title will be **slugified and lowercased** before used as filename

 ## 👨‍💻Running Locally